anirudhjoshi/math.js/README.md

 #### Contribute ####

-If you'd like to hack on this, fork, work on the develop branch, and send in a pull request with comments/code.
+If you'd like to hack on this, fork, create your own feature branch, and send in a pull request with comments/code.

 I like to use,